crashoverride777/swifty-rate/README.md

 # SwiftyRate

-A simple helper to show a SKStoreReviewController or custom rate game/app UIAlertController.
+A simple helper to show a SKStoreReviewController (iOS only) or custom rate game/app UIAlertController.
+This helper can be used on both iOS and tvOS.

 This helper will use the SKStoreReviewController (iOS 10.3) if its supported otherwise it will show a custom alert with similar rules and behaviours.
 Apple restricts the use of SKStoreReviewController to 3 times per year, the actual logic behind the scheduling is unknown.
 If the user has rated the app the alert will never show again until the app is uninstalled.

+I decided to keep this helper very simple by simply showing the custom rate app alert after a set amount of app launches.
+I decided to not go down the route of looking for things such as

 If SKStoreReviewController is not supported than this helper will show a custom rate app alert after a set amount of app launches.
 It will than show further alerts in 4 month intervals until the limit of 3 alerts per year has been reached.
 Once a new year has started everything will reset and start again.